0xn0va/slh-sh/README.md

 The only manual steps (12, 16, 17) with slh-sh would be:

-- Writing a minimal one line command, e.g. `slh-sh go pdf 120`
+- Writing a minimal one line command, e.g. `slh-sh pdf 120`
 - Reading the article and highlighting the texts based on provided Theme Color in Config File.
 - Writing your paper.